 The dog-friendly hospitality also extends to the bedrooms, where dogs are given their own blankets toys, and treats.

-Why go to the cinema when it can come to you?
-From all the boutique hotels I’ve ever visited, I’ve never seen one with its very own cinema.
+Why go to the movies when it can come to you?
+From all the boutique hotels I’ve ever visited, I’ve never come across one with its very own theater.

 “The drawing room is my idea of a perfect living space, and size.”

 Dinner and a movie — dog friendly hotels NYC

 The Crosby Street Hotel state-of-the-art screening room has 99 seats with 3D digital capabilities.
 Every Sunday, they’ve a film club that’s open to guests and the public too.

 You can choose from a 3-course dinner and movie ticket, or a cocktail, bar plate and movie.
 Sadly, the room was being used for a private event when I was there, so I couldn’t take any photos.